 - In Germany's top cities in particular, tenant defaults and vacancies will only be noticeable for a short time and will be quickly absorbed by the market, especially as foreign concepts in particular are still looking to tap into the German market with its huge purchasing power potential.

-The industrial and logistics market defies the crisis on both the investment and the user side
+The industrial and logistics market defies the crisis on both the investment and the occupier side

-- The result is that the vast majority of existing logistics real estate investors continue to be extremely interested in this asset class and that new investors, who were previously focused on other segments, are now also showing strong interest in logistics real estate.
-For example, there have been hardly any rent losses in this asset class in recent months compared with other real estate asset classes.
+- The result is that the vast majority of existing logistics real estate investors continue to be extremely interested in the asset class - and that new investors, who were previously focused on other segments, are now also showing strong interest in logistics real estate and thus want to diversify.
+For example, there have been hardly any rent losses in this asset class in recent months compared to other real estate asset classes.

-- The trend towards large individual transactions has continued in the first half of the year, from 54% in the first half of 2019 to now 62%.
-However, this is also due to the fact that hardly any portfolios are currently being offered.
-However, there are signs that more portfolios could come onto the market again towards the end of the year, which in turn will attract foreign investors.
+- The trend towards large single transactions continued in the third quarter and now stands at 67% for the first three quarters of this year.
+However, there are signs that more portfolios could come onto the market again towards the end of the year, which in turn will attract foreign buyers.

-- As a result of the corona crisis, almost every company will have to readjust its logistics-related processes in order to better secure the much-cited supply chains.
-It has just become clear how systemically relevant logistics is for our society and our economy.
-In this context, logistics management and thus the requirements for logistics properties are becoming more strongly perceived by the general public.
+- It is becoming clear just how systemically relevant logistics is for our society and our economy.
+Logistics management in this context and thus also the requirements for logistics properties are thus becoming more strongly perceived by the general public.
 However, the increasing degree of complexity here requires an even more detailed, data-based market and property analysis for sustainable location decisions.

-In the medium term, we expect demand for storage space to rise.
-This development will be driven by the even stronger reorientation of global supply chains, various re/nearshoring strategies, the introduction of buffer warehouses and the continued growth in online trading.
+- In the medium term, we expect demand for storage space to rise.
+The drivers of this development will be the even stronger reorientation of global supply chains, various re/nearshoring strategies, the introduction of buffer warehouses and the continuing growth in online trading.
 These trends will manifest themselves with different intensity and at different times in the various sectors in Germany.

-- The easing measures introduced are slowly leading to a certain revival in the hotel industry, although the sector is facing a wave of insolvencies due to the loss of sales and weak liquidity - especially among smaller hotel operators.
+- The easing measures introduced slowly led to a certain revival in the hotel industry, although the sector is facing a wave of insolvencies due to the loss of revenues and weak liquidity - especially among smaller hotel operators.
+Due to the now – albeit temporary – second lockdown the hotel industry could be even more affected and a recovery could take correspondingly longer.
 Larger hotel chains have also approached the owners to seek solutions together with investors.
 Many hoteliers wish to share the operating risk with the investor during the crisis.